An artist painting a seascape of large ocean waves on a canvas in an indoor studio.

 I moved out of the studio at home and took a small studio in a building in Angmering Village.
 It had no heating, the walls were a biscuit colour and it had a large roof lantern that was covered up.
 It also had a wheelchair in the middle of it.
 I didn’t care…this was my creative space.
 With a £200 budget I bought a load of white paint, unveiled the roof lantern and purchased a fireplace from ebay.
 The art studio was born.
 I held open studios on Fridays and people turned up.
 Things grew… the main gallery, Atelier gallery, Watamu gallery and now the Mayfair pop up gallery.
 I needed more artists.

-The studio & UK art gallery are based in Angmering, UK.
-In 2025 Fiona won fine artist of the year in London and the South East.
-In addition to this Fiona’s artwork ‘Chaotic Resolve’ is being used as a study for Performing Arts at the local college.
+The studio & UK art gallery are based in Angmering, UK and were found in August 2022.
+By 2025 Fiona won fine artist of the year in a London and the South East award.
+In addition to this Fiona’s artwork ‘Chaotic Resolve’ is currently being used as a study for Performing Arts at the local college.
 Fiona fuses acrylics, modelling texture and oils in her artwork which then create a deep and dreamlike effect.
+She has taught at Brighton and Sussex university and for the British council in 6 different countries in Africa.

-Her works are heavily inspired by her mixed heritage English, Kenyan and Norwegian and have been featured in House & Garden magazine.
+Her works are heavily inspired by her mixed heritage British (English & Scottish), Kenyan and Norwegian and have been featured in House & Garden magazine.
 She has exhibited and sold at Goodwood Racecourse, Kensington Art Fair, Mariposa Ball London, & Art Basel in San Francisco.
 Fiona has been Art Gallery Uk’s best selling artist for two years in a row.
-The two elephants in the logo represents her love for conservation and her love of art.
+The two elephants in the logo represents her love & support for conservation through her art.